When do I need to use sunscreen?

-Inorganic “physical” UV filters both reflect and absorp UV energy.
-A white coating on the skin will mostly be reflecting.
+Modern inorganic “physical” UV filters absorb UV energy too.
+A white coating on the skin will mostly be reflecting or scattering UV rays.
 However, sunscreens that use nanotechnology to achieve the required transparency on the skin will predominantly absorb UV radiation like their organic "chemical" cousins.

 Both are safe and effective at filtering harmful UV energy when formulated and used properly.